 Rec.
 No. Department Name Audit Report Description Risk Score Risk Recommendation Status as of September 30, 2014 OCA's Assessment Estimated Completion Date 11-10 GROUND TRANSPORTATION DEPARTMENT Audit Report #11032 dated February 4, 2011, Taxicab Cost Recovery Program 20 Impact: 10 Probability: 10 To ensure the accurate recording of all ground transportation activities at SDIA, the Ground Transportation Department should upgrade or replace the Automated Vehicle Identification (AVI) system.
 Once the AVI system is updated or replaced, the trip fee payment process should be automated.
 The AVI system data would be uploaded daily to a website accessible to the taxicab operators to allow them to track and download the trip data per taxicab.
 Monthly, the Ground Transportation Department would lump sum bill the activity to the taxicab companies.
 This would eliminate an unnecessary risk of misappropriation of Authority assets and the reliance on LPI employees to properly record and account for the collections.
 The AVI system is scheduled for completion in March 2016.
 Completion has been delayed due to delays in the construction of the new taxi hold lot.
-In Progress March 2016 14-24 BUSINESS AND FINANCIAL MANAGEMENT DEPARTMENT Audit Report #14017, dated June 3, 2014, Nevada Lease and Rentals, Inc. (Payless) 20 Impact: 10 Probability: 10 Business and Financial Management should inform Payless that they are required to remit all monies collected in the form of CFCs.
-Additionally, Payless should immediately recalculate the CFCs collected from January 1, 2014, thru present, and remit any monies previously excluded, in total, to the Authority.
-Staff is reviewing attestation provided by CPA engaged by tenant to determine any adjustments to the proposed tenant billings by the internal audit report.
+In Progress March 2016 14-24 BUSINESS AND FINANCIAL MANAGEMENT DEPARTMENT Audit Report #14017, dated June 3, 2014, Nevada Lease and Rentals, Inc. (Payless) 20 Impact: 10 Probability: 10 Staff is reviewing attestation provided by CPA engaged by tenant to determine any adjustments to the proposed tenant billings by the internal audit report.
 In Progress 2nd Quarter FY15 14-25 BUSINESS AND FINANCIAL MANAGEMENT DEPARTMENT Audit Report #14017, dated June 3, 2014, Nevada Lease and Rentals, Inc. (Payless) 20 Impact: 10 Probability: 10 Business and Financial Management should request Accounting generate an invoice to Payless in the amount of \$297,814.
 Staff is reviewing attestation provided by CPA engaged by tenant to determine any adjustments to the proposed tenant billings by the internal audit report.
 In Progress 2nd Quarter FY15 14-20 BUSINESS AND FINANCIAL MANAGEMENT DEPARTMENT Audit Report #14017, dated June 3, 2014, Nevada Lease and Rentals, Inc. (Payless) 19 Impact: 9 Probability: 10 Due to the lack of cooperation, the inaccuracies of the financial data provided, and the inability to provide all requested supporting paperwork, we recommend that Management take appropriate measures to ensure that Payless immediately complies with all terms of the License Agreement.
 Payless has engaged a CPA firm to review the internal audit report and implement all of the recommendations.
 In Progress Unknown